CodeDifferently/lecture-slides/lectures/computer-navigation/basic-computer-navigation/content.md

 #### Anatomy of a Window
 * When you open a program a "window" appears.
 There are parts of a window that perform different tasks.
 <img src="img/anatomy-of-window.png">

+#### Copying and Pasting
+* First, highlight the text or image you would like to copy
+* Second, right-click the selected text and select Copy from the menu.
+  * The selected texted copied has been moved to a temporary area known as the Clipboard
+* Last, right-click where you want the text to appear and select Paste.